Ossa Cave

-Ossa Cave is a cave at Mount Ossa in Greece.
-According to reports, the cave contained inscriptions.
+Ossa Cave is a cave on Mount Ossa in Greece.
+The cave contained ancient inscriptions, which were dedications to the Nymphs.
+The cave is located about an hour's walk north-west of Spilia.

 In literature

 The Cave of Ossa, is mentioned in the book De mundo, on page 1.
 An archaeology expedition, reviewed in an article from 1909 discussed, A Cave of the Nymphs on Mount Ossa.
 The cave is mentioned in Stable Places and Changing Perceptions: Cave Archaeology in Greece (2013).